 Users can join “Servers”, which are the communities on the app.
 These Servers are split into “Channels”, which are similar to forum threads, but there can also be video or voice channels as well as text.

-For example, the Midjourney server, which is currently the most popular on the app, has general chat channels for “#discussion” and “#prompt-chat”.
+For example, the Midjourney server has general chat channels for “#discussion” and “#prompt-chat”.
 They also have channels to provide feedback, including “#bug-reporting”, as well as voice chat channels.

-With a whopping 2.1 billion monthly visitors, Reddit is a community-focused social media platform.
+With a whopping 1.2 billion monthly users, Reddit is a community-focused social media platform.
 It’s split into smaller sub-communities called “Subreddits”.
-These subreddits are focused around a specific topic, hobby, or interest.
+These subreddits are focused on a specific topic, hobby, or interest.

 Members can create posts in subreddits and comment on other people’s posts.
 You can also “upvote” and “downvote” posts within a community to ensure the most meaningful content is seen.
 Most subreddits are public, and posts can appear in search engine results.

 Reddit’s focus is on sharing meaningful content.
 For example, there’s a subreddit for Midjourney too.
-Whereas the Discord features a mix of text and voice discussions, here content is the focus - with users sharing what they’ve created using the Midjourney app.
+Whereas Discord features a mix of text and voice discussions, here, content is the focus, with users sharing what they’ve created using the Midjourney app.

 You can sort posts based on what’s “Hot”, “New”, “Top”, and “Rising”, as well as by time period, such as “This Week” or “All Time”.